 “As elegant as they are profound, these poems represent close to 25 years of work.
-In this substantial volume, Gizzi regales us with minimalist narrative... [continued in Reviews below]”—Sonja James, The Journal
+In this substantial volume, Gizzi regales us with minimalist narrative, long lyrics and prose poems... [continued in Reviews below]”—Sonja James, The Journal

 A new lyricism for the twenty-first century

 Since his celebrated first book of poetry, Peter Gizzi has been hailed as one of the most significant and distinctive voices writing today.
 Gathered from over five collections, and representing close to twenty-five years of work, the poems in this generous selection strike a dynamic balance of honesty, emotion, intellectual depth and otherworldly resonance—in Gizzi’s work, poetry itself becomes a primary ground of human experience.
 Haunted, vibrant, and saturated with luminous detail, Gizzi’s poetry enlists the American vernacular in a magical and complex music.
 In Defense of Nothing is an immensely valuable introduction to the work of this extraordinary and singular poet.
 Check for the online reader’s companion at http://petergizzi.site.weleyan.edu.

 Click here for TABLE OF CONTENTS